ESG Policies

 Our diversity and inclusion (D&I) framework

-We have created a D&I framework to enable change by considering diversity in all our people decisions.
-We apply our diversity principles practically through this framework using the following four key areas of focus.
+We created a Diversity and Inclusion (D&I) framework to enable change by considering diversity in all our people decisions.
+Our D&I framework focuses on four key areas:

 1. Commitment and accountability of our senior leadership team.

 Alongside our senior leadership target, we strive for diverse representation on our boards.
-Our board of directors for Ninety One is comprised of 50% women and our global executive management team is 33% female.
+The Board of Directors for Ninety One is evenly comprised by men and women, and our global Executive Management team is 33% female.

 In our annual talent review process leaders are held accountable for managing diversity in their teams and building a diverse pipeline of talent.
 The data collected during this process is then analysed and presented to our business leaders, with a particular focus on diversity.